Idaho Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

 Open Transport is the most affordable option.
-Your vehicle travels on an open trailer exposed to weather and road conditions.
-It's safe and reliable for most cars, trucks, and SUVs.
-This is the choice for everyday vehicles.
+Your vehicle travels on an open trailer alongside other cars.
+It's exposed to weather, road debris, and dust during transit.
+This method works well for most everyday vehicles and is what most people choose when shipping cars in Idaho.

-Enclosed Transport costs more—typically 50% to 100% higher than open transport.
-Your car rides in a fully enclosed trailer, protected from weather, debris, and road hazards.
-Choose this option if you're shipping a high-value vehicle, classic car, luxury model, or one with a custom paint job.
+Enclosed Transport costs significantly more—typically 50% to 100% higher than open transport.
+Your vehicle is fully protected inside a covered trailer, shielded from weather, debris, and road hazards.
+This option is ideal if you're shipping a high-value vehicle, classic car, luxury model, or one with a custom paint job that needs extra protection.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.